Kristina01111000/Drws_site/README.md

 Double check that corrupt files aren't the only one with that file name, and then delete them Work on php
-Think of how to make the podcast stand out more on the menu He does not want the audio files linked anywhere in the menus keep rating the audio files, keep a list of  what he should rerecord send invoice on monday
+Think of how to make the podcast stand out more on the menu keep rating the audio files, keep a list of  what he should rerecord